Aliarshad746/Weather-app/README.md

 # Weather-app
-It is a React Native weather application which shows weather of your current location.
+It is a React Native weather application which shows weather of your current location.This app was created with hte help of expo.

 ## It is a cross-platform app
 this app can run both on ios and android